CIT2202/oop-php-inheritance/oop-inheritance-notes.md

 ### Polymorphism
 * Using Abstract classes and methods we get polymorphism.
 * Polymorphism allows objects of different types to respond to method calls of the same name (in this case *talk*).
 * This idea may not seem very important but it makes our code flexible.
-We can add new types of Animal (e.g. a Snake) and the code will still work – I know the new type will have to implement a talk() method.
+We can add new types of Animal (e.g. a Snake) and the code will still work.
+If Snake is an Animal I know it will have to implement a talk() method.

 ```php
 $animals=[];